Privacy policy

 CONFORMITY WITH LAWS – Your personal data is always processed in accordance with the law;

-RESPONSIBILITY – we process personal data reliably in an organized and responsible way;
+RESPONSIBILITY – we process personal data reliably in an organised and responsible way;

 TRANSPARENCY – we try to make our data processing transparent;